kvongrassamy/AirflowTemplating/README.md

 2. Once you click Save it may take a couple minutes but a new Dag should be added in Airflow:
 ![image.png](images/template_newdag.PNG)

+# Bug Issues
+- There are a few issues on trying to delete the newly added dags individually.
+You can delete the dags by checking the box in the templates tab and you can click on the Garbage can to delete it.